Inconel 718 turbo stud

 These M8x1.25 studs are made exclusively for FM by ARP and are a straight replacement for the originals.
 No drilling or retapping required.
-They`re made of the Inconel 718 alloy and given a full 16 hours of heat treating.
+They're made of Inconel 718 alloy and given a full 16 hours of heat treating.
 The threads are rolled for maximum strength.

 You might notice they look a bit different than most studs.
-There`s a reason for that - they`re not a generic stud, but one that was made specifically for this application.
+There's a reason for that - they're not a generic stud, but one that was made specifically for this application.
 The shoulder (the unthreaded portion in the middle) is an exact match to the depth of the flange on a turbo, so the turbo is not riding on a threaded portion.
-We also made both threaded portions 10mm long for more thread engagement in the manifold.
+We also made both threaded portions 10mm long for more thread engagement in the manifold, and it's 33mm long overall.
 Yes, they look a little weird.
-But they`re a perfect fit.
+But they're a perfect fit.